exercism/v3/languages/fsharp/reference/implementing-a-concept-exercise.md

 How to create the files common to all tracks is described in the [how to implement a concept exercise document][how-to-implement-a-concept-exercise].

+## Step 3: format code

+To format the exercise's code, follow these steps:

+- Open a command prompt in the `language/fsharp` directory.
+- Run `./format.ps1 <SLUG>`.
+This script will format the code using the [`fantomas` tool][fantomas].

 ## Inspiration

 When implementing an exericse, it can be very useful to check the exercise's [general concepts documents][reference] to see if other languages that have already implemented an exercise for that concept.